The gain A of a voltage amplifier is the ratio between the output signal and the input signal. More formally, we have:

 The anode resistance is the resistance offered by the vacuum tube when the grid voltage is maintained constant and the anode voltage varies.
 It can be represented as a series resistance between the anode of the vacuum tube and the anode pin.
 Its value is not stable and depends on the specific operating conditions.
 Vacuum tubes datasheets, generally, report various values of the anode resistance, in correspondence of various anode voltages.
 If the datasheet does not report the anode resistance for the chosen configuration, it can be obtained from the anode characteristic graph, using previous equation.

 When a load is connected to the anode, the real gain of the amplifier is smaller than the amplification factor μ.
-In fact, as long as the loadline becomes more vertical, the anode voltage variation, in correspondence of the same grid voltage variation, become smaller.
+In fact, as long as the loadline becomes more vertical, the anode voltage variation, in correspondence of the same grid voltage variation, becomes smaller.
 For instance, previously we discussed that when the load resistance is zero the loadline is vertical, so no voltage amplification occurs.
 The real voltage gain A of the voltage amplifier, which is the ratio between the anode voltage variation and the grid voltage variation, in presence of a load, can be computed using the amplification factor μ, the anode resistance ra, and the value of the load resistance RL.

 Let Vg be the grid bias voltage and Vq the corresponding quiescent anode voltage.
 When the AC input signal Vin is added to the grid bias voltage Vg, the anode voltage becomes Vq + Vout.
 The value of Vout can be determined using the equivalent circuit in Figure 9, where the vacuum tube is replaced by an AC power supply.
 In the equivalent circuit, the grid bias, the quiescent anode voltage, and the power supply V+ are not considered, given that they are constant.
 The voltage of the AC power supply (which replaces the vacuum tube) is equal to the amplification factor times the input voltage –μVin.
 The minus sign here indicates that the phase of the AC power supply is reversed with respect to that of Vin.
 The output amplified signal Vout is taken from the voltage divider formed by the anode resistance ra and the load resistance RL.
 Its value is obtained using the voltage divider equation as